ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Introduction

-To overcome these challenges, recent works~\citep{arXiv24_liu2024sample,ICML24_muldrew2024active,arXiv23_mehta2023sample, ICML24Workshop_das2024active} have proposed methods for actively selecting a smaller subset of preference data (i.e., triplets consisting of a prompt and two responses) for human preference annotation while maintaining alignment performance.
-Specifically, some existing works \citep{arXiv24_liu2024sample,ICML24_muldrew2024active} have proposed heuristic methods for actively selecting preference data to collect human preference feedback.
+To overcome these challenges, recent works~\citep{arXiv23_mehta2023sample, ICML24Workshop_das2024active,arXiv24_liu2024sample, ICML24_muldrew2024active} have proposed methods for actively selecting a smaller subset of preference data (i.e., triplets consisting of a prompt and two responses) for human preference annotation while maintaining alignment performance.
+Specifically, several recent works \citep{arXiv24_liu2024sample, ICML24_muldrew2024active} have proposed heuristic methods for actively selecting preference data to collect human preference feedback.
 However, these methods lack a rigorous theoretical foundation and therefore do not guarantee reliable performance across different tasks and LLMs (see \cref{fig:avg_reward} in \cref{sec:experiments}).
-In contrast, some works~\citep{arXiv23_mehta2023sample,ICML24Workshop_das2024active} have developed methods with theoretical guarantees to achieve sample-efficient LLM alignment.
-However, these methods assume that the underlying latent reward function is linear, which may not hold in the context of LLM alignment.
-Furthermore, another potential limitation of some existing works~\citep{arXiv24_liu2024sample, ICML24_muldrew2024active,arXiv23_mehta2023sample, ICML24Workshop_das2024active} is their dependence on a separate reward model or a selection method that works independently of the LLM being aligned.
+In contrast, some works~\citep{arXiv23_mehta2023sample, ICML24Workshop_das2024active} have developed methods with theoretical guarantees to achieve sample-efficient LLM alignment.
+However, these methods require strong assumptions about the underlying latent reward function (e.g., linearity), which may not hold in the context of LLM alignment.
+Furthermore, another potential limitation of some existing works~\citep{arXiv23_mehta2023sample, ICML24Workshop_das2024active, arXiv24_liu2024sample, ICML24_muldrew2024active} is their dependence on a separate reward model or a selection method that works independently of the LLM being aligned.
+As a result, these methods often \emph{cannot directly account for how data selection affects the LLM itself.}

 These limitations naturally lead to the following question: \textbf{\emph{How can we develop an active preference data selection algorithm that is both theoretically grounded and practically effective? }} To answer this, we propose \algo{}, a novel active preference data selection algorithm. \algo{} is built on DPO, which has shown comparable or superior empirical performance to RLHF while avoiding the complexity of reward model training and the reinforcement learning process, making it a compelling choice for aligning LLMs with human preferences~\citep{NeurIPS23_rafailov2023direct}.
-Furthermore, \algo{} employs a theoretically grounded preference data selection criterion for complex non-linear reward functions while leveraging the LLM itself as a reward model to guide preference data selection.
+Furthermore, \algo{} uses a theoretically grounded criterion for selecting preference data for complex, non-linear reward functions, while using the LLM itself as a reward model to guide that selection.